benrayfield/wikibinator105/README.md

 }
 ```

+Since all possible state is in Wiki, and a wiki is naturally public, such a sound stream is potentially a competition for VoIP, Skype, etc,
+though things will only be broadcast if someone wants to receive it and if you want to send it as there should (TODO) be
+some kind of settings in Wikibinator105 VM to specify which things to share and searching and caching in p2p network etc.
+(AxA (Fpr Wiki [1612969561952000000L "user3345346547453e45345345.microphoneX"] -.563345634)) is not specific to any one computer.
+Its a statement that at time 1612969561952000000L (nanoseconds utc) that microphone had that wave amplitude,
+and could just as easily been userSSDFADSFG45 or not have the word "user" in the parameter of Wiki at all,
+as its generally a system of lambdas, and float64 or int16 wave amplitudes (or compressions of them) are just kinds of lambdas.

 The MarklarId105b kind of 256 bit ids will uniquely identify a lambda function anywhere in the peer to peer network
 and will be created in 1 millionth of a second each and have 49% binary storage efficiency
 in their simplest form and 99% if you dont store some of the middle nodes,